 02 Aug Audio Bibles Bring Scripture to Life in Papua New Guinea

 “We listen to it daily.
 At noon we listen to it.
 We listen to it before going to sleep.
 Then we pray.
-Then we sleep.”—a Kanwasa villager speaking about the solar MegaVoice audio Bible.
+Then we sleep.”

-In many language groups living in Papua New Guinea, information of value is shared orally, and literacy is growing slowly.
-In the highlands, thirty-nine New Testaments have been published in the local languages but are not accessible to the people.
+In many of the language groups living in Papua New Guinea, literacy is growing slowly.
+However, many still primarily share important information orally.
+In the highlands, thirty-nine New Testaments have been published in the local languages but are not accessible to the tribespeople.

-One Kamano speaker in Papua New Guinea reported how much his children love listening to Bible verses with the audio Bible player.
-Public school principals in that language group are asking for these solar Bibles to give to their teachers to play for class language study and devotion times.
-Local pastors are also using the units during their sermons instead of reading from the trade language and translating orally.
+One Kamano speaker in Papua New Guinea reported how much his children love listening to their MegaVoice audio Bibles.
+Local pastors are also using the audio Bibles during their sermons instead of reading from the trade language and translating orally.
+In addition, public school principals are now asking for these solar-powered Bibles to give to their teachers to play for class language study and devotion times.

-Many families listen to the players during their evening meal, and keep listening to God’s Word until the batteries go dead for or five hours later.
+Many families confess to turning on their audio Bible during their evening meal and listening until the batteries go dead (four or five hours later).
 Children are asking if they can “recharge the batteries by putting the players close to the fire” so they can finish listening to one of the Bible stories.

-Note: We are thankful for ministry partners like Wycliffe for their amazing work among unreached people groups (UPGs).
+Thanks to our contributing authors at Wycliffe USA.
+We are thankful for ministry partners like Wycliffe for their amazing work among Unreached People Groups (UPGs).
 Because of Wycliffe’s Bible translation work, countless millions are encountering Jesus Christ for the first time.